Menu

 Sarah Cowley - Headteacher

-When not teaching, I enjoy spending precious time with my family and friends.
-I also enjoy netball, aerobics and dance.
+When not working, I enjoy spending precious time with my family and friends.
+I also enjoy sport (mainly watching now!), dance and love trips to the theatre.

 Lissy Nixon - HILT Lead Practitioner for SEND (SENCo).